beehive-lab/TornadoVM/assembly/src/docs/18_CUDA.md

    		Max WorkGroup Configuration: [256, 256, 256]
    		Device OpenCL C version: OpenCL C 2.0
 ```
-Where the first driver will always be the CUDA device detected by the PTX backend.
+Note that the first Tornado driver will always correspond to the CUDA device detected by the PTX backend.

 #### Possible issues
-After the installation of the `CUDA Toolkit`, please make sure that you follow the [environment setup](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#environment-setup) to include the required environment variables.

 In some cases the driver module might not get loaded due to a [blacklist file](https://forums.developer.nvidia.com/t/nvidia-driver-is-not-loaded-ubuntu-18-10/70495/2).
 You can remove this by running:
 `sudo rm /etc/modprobe.d/blacklist-nvidia.conf`